MiamiOH-CSE274/Portfolio/README.md

 An adjacency matrix takes up more space than an adjacency list, but it is much easier to search for a particular edge if you know the vertices.
 The reason to search for an edge would be to get its weight, and it would require an adjacency list to run check each node to see if it matched the vertices needed (O(n) running time).
 In general people tend to use adjacency lists because they don't use as much memory, and they tend to be faster.
-The adjacency list is constant time to add a vertex or an edge.The matrix runs 0(1) when its adding or removing an edge.
-It runs poorly when adding or removing a vertex (it's the number of vertices squared, so O(v^2).
-Removing anything is not very efficient, but not terrible in the adjacency list, with removing a vertex being O of the number of vertices and edges (O(v+e)), and removing an edge being O(e).
+The adjacency list is constant time to add a vertex or an edge.
+The matrix runs 0(1) when its adding or removing an edge.
+It runs poorly when adding or removing a vertex (it's the number of vertices squared, so O(n^2).
+Removing anything is not very efficient, but not terrible in the adjacency list, with removing a vertex being O of the number of vertices and edges (O(n+m)), and removing an edge being O(e).
 In conclusion, the adjacency matrix is amazing at searching, and adding or removing an edge, but is terrible when dealing with vertices.
-And the adjacency list is amazing at adding a vertex or an edge, but is just alright at searching, and removing a vertex or an edge.
+And the adjacency list is amazing at adding a vertex or an edge, but is just alright at searching, and removing a ver bgmtex or an edge.

 5 - Describe memory management in C++, and correctly use dynamic variables, including destructors
 ----